yoseftanaka/cv-observer/README.md

 ## Warning Note!
 - If you restart the app repeatedly, your files may be cluttered inside data folder, as avery time the app is launched, something is created inside data folder.

+## Additional Note:
+- The CV read is inside /app/ocr/cvs.
+Feel free to change the CV.